tardate/LittleArduinoProjects/BoldportClub/cordwood/tuner/README.md

 The initial code is from the [Instructables article](http://www.instructables.com/id/Arduino-Guitar-Tuner/?ALLSTEPS) by Nicole Grimwood.

 I've update the sketch quite a bit.
-It now doesn't even try to be a tuner, but just a pretty stable and accurate indication of which root note is playing
+It now doesn't even try to be a tuner, but just a pretty stable and accurate indication of which root note is playing.

 ## Construction